LASER SKIN REJUVENATION : REJUVENATING THE SKIN

 photo results after laser resurfacing

-Although laser rejuvenation is a non-invasive and safe procedure, there are some conditions that may prevent treatment.
+Although laser photorejuvenation is a non-invasive and safe method, certain conditions may make this treatment impossible.

-• Epilepsy : the laser light could trigger a seizure.
+• Epilepsy : laser light could trigger a seizure.

-• Skin disorders on the treatment area : inflammatory or infectious lesions.
+• Skin conditions on the area to be treated : inflammatory or infectious lesions.

-• Use of photosensitising medications : these increase the risk of burns.
+• Use of photosensitizing medications : certain medications make the skin more sensitive to light, increasing the risk of burns.

-• Autoimmune diseases that affect the skin or impair healing.
+• Autoimmune diseases affecting the skin or compromising healing capacity.

-• Recent sun exposure : treatment should not be performed on tanned skin due to the high risk of burns.
+• Recent sun exposure : on tanned skin the risk of burns is high.

-• History of skin cancer in the treatment area.
+• History of cancer on the area to be treated.

-• Skin exfoliation in the past 3 weeks : chemical (peels, retinol-based creams, fruit acids, topical acne products) or mechanical.
+• Skin exfoliation during the three weeks preceding the treatment : chemical exfoliation ( peelings, retinol-based creams, fruit acids, topical treatments for acne ) or mechanical exfoliation.

 photo laser treatment for neck and décolleté wrinkles